anurg/JS/Notes/JSNotes/html.md

 ### Unordered lists

 We could create an unordered list to represent things like a list of to-dos or a list of grocery items.
-To do this, we must use the <ul> tag, with nested <li> tags for the list items.
+To do this, we must use the 'ul' tag, with nested 'li' tags for the list items.

 ### Ordered lists